 On the bright side, my mom and I did plant a flat of pansies which are a big improvement over the dead mums that have been hanging out in those 3 pots for the past 6 months and things like this Thai pea soup have been making their way into my kitchen because peas = spring.
 Obviously.

 I actually preferred it room temperature to cold the best.
 Brandy’s roasted cauliflower fennel leek soup is also made completely in the blender but that one tastes much better hot.
 Mine is spring in your face with bright greens and tangy lime, lemongrass and ginger.
 Hers is like the creamy comfort of winter meets spring vegetables.
-Take your pick!

 This Kick Sass Kitchen (<– hey, be cool and subscribe to our channel if you like these?) video had me standing on the counter, hitting my head multiple times on the ceiling and of course, more singing and dancing, this time to early 90s Salt ‘n Pepa.
 Because when you say “soup” ten gazillion times in a day your brain starts hearing “shoop” and then there’s just no choice but to belt out the lyrics to your favorite 6th grade song (ps- I still know every single word 22 years later).

 Looking for more blender soups?
 Try this potato pumpkin soup.
 Pumpkin isn’t just for October!